riccardomarin/NICP/README.md

 ./install.sh
   ```

-Finally, you need to download the smplh model and place it in the ``support_data`` folder.
+4) You need to download the smplh model and place it in the ``support_data`` folder.
 The correct file structure is:
 ```
 support_data
   |__ body_models